iterorganization/IMAS-Validator/docs/source/courses/basic/run.rst

     .. md-tab-item:: Exercise

-        What happens if you run the tests with the ``imas:hdf5?path=ids-validator-course/bad`` url?
+        What happens if you run the tests with the ``imas:hdf5?path=ids-validator-course/bad`` uri?

     .. md-tab-item:: Solution